MISSION & VALUES

 The mission of The Apopka Voice is to engage with relevancy, inform with integrity, and inspire greater good at all levels of the community.
 We uphold the key values of honesty and transparency, seeking to shine a compassionate light on social justice issues, sharing opportunities for residents to connect and make a difference, and opening avenues for deeper dialogue, solution-finding and action-taking.
 We see our site and mission as a “work in progress”, pursuing improvement and growth through learning, risk-taking, listening and engaging, with the hope to become more effective and expand our reach and positive impact in the world.

-Denise Connell is the publisher and managing editor of The Apopka Voice.
+Denise Connell is the publisher of The Apopka Voice.
 With a BA in Interpersonal Communication from the University of Central Florida and an MA in Religious Studies from La Sierra University in California, Denise has served the Central Florida community since 1992 through organizational leadership, teaching, research and writing, motivational speaking, and life-design coaching.
 She has led and guided businesses, churches, non-profit organizations, departments, teams, and individuals in finding their vision and creating a better world for themselves and others.
 Denise’s heart and focus in both work and personal pursuits have always been on inspiring change for more passionate, purposeful, joy-filled, and difference-making kind of living.
 It is her hope that as publisher of The Apopka Voice she will be able to do the same.
-Denise is also the publisher and managing editor of The Seminole Source, an independent, online news site covering the seven major cities of Seminole County, Florida.
+Denise is also the publisher of The Seminole Source, an independent, online news site covering the seven major cities of Seminole County, Florida.

 Reggie and Denise married on April 4,2020, celebrating their special day with family and friends via Zoom.